 The Fund's portfolio holdings will be disclosed each day on its website at www.uscfinvestments.com.
-A description of the Fund's policies and procedures with respect to the disclosure of portfolio holdings is available in the SAI.
+A description of the Fund's policies and procedures with respect to the disclosure of portfolio holdings is available in the Statement of Additional Information ("SAI").